 - Late or incomplete applications will not be considered.

-July: Booth Kick-off Conference call with exhibitors and MCA and the Society
+July: Booth Kick-off Conference call with exhibitors, MCA staff and the Society

 September date location TBD: exhibitor in-person meeting for booth design